pustotnik/zenmake/docs/buildconf-edeps.rst

             If it is True this trigger returns True only if any of target files for current dependency doesn't exist.
 It can be useful to detect the need to run 'build' rule.
-            This trigger can not be used in ZenMake command 'configure'.
+            This trigger cannot be used in ZenMake command 'configure'.

         :func:
             This trigger is a custom python function that must return True or False.